ST1LL-1N-S1MUL4T10N/vm-by-vm/README.md

 A Proxmox-based single-node homelab with basic computational resources —
 each VM is a self-contained learning project.
 Minimal setup first, improvements later.
-Documented so you can rebuild anywhere, anytime.
+Documented so it can be rebuild anywhere, anytime.

 ## 🛠️ How It Works